-- (a) Clause 29.3 applies where more than one penalty rate would be payable for hours worked at a particular time.
-The employer must pay the employee the highest of any penalty rates applicable.. - (b) However, any penalty payable under clause 16-Breaks is payable in addition to the penalty rate payable in accordance with clause 29.3(a).
+- (a) Clause 29.3 applies where more than one penalty would be payable for hours worked at a particular time, the employer must pay the employee the higher of the penalties, but not more than one. - (b) However, any penalty payable under clause 16-Breaks is payable in addition to the higher of any other penalties payable in accordance with paragraph (a).